HotelLima521/KelvinSDN/README.md

 As well as various network software ties ins such as:

+- Snort for IDS/IPS
-- PfSense/OPNSense for IDS/IPS and Firewall settings
+- iptables for Firewall settings
 - PiHole for DNS Proxying, DNS Service, and DHCP service
 - FreeRadius for client authentication
 - OpenVPN for site-to-site VPN tunneling
 - MapBox threat map (Similar to Unifi's)
 - Various honey pot support depending on user's requirement
+- wireshark for network monitoring

 ## What needs to happen to get the ball rolling: